lawrencefritts/lawrencefritts/README.md

 - 👋 Hi, I’m @lawrencefritts
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Springboard Data Engineering BootCamp
+- 🌱 I’m currently learning on Coding Dojo
 - 💞️ I’m looking to collaborate on not sure yet
 - 📫 How to reach me lawrencefritts@icloud.com